demisto/content/Packs/Core/Playbooks/playbook-A_mail_forwarding_rule_was_configured_in_Google_Workspace_README.md

-This playbook addresses the following alerts:
+This playbook handles the following alerts:

 - A mail forwarding rule was configured in Google Workspace.
 - A mail forwarding rule was configured in Google Workspace to an uncommon domain.